Where Did My Mind Go?

 Ascète arrives on vinyl packaged with a photo zine documenting some of the scenery that inspired the work.
 The nine-song set features Gougoux on just about everything (vocals, percussion, guitar, synths, bass and violin), with Linsey Wellman appearing on sax.
 The new record follows TDA's self-titled 2019 EP.
 If you were into those Odonis Odonis tracks above, this should be next in your playlist.

 As a member of VICTIME, Samuel Gougoux last released Mi-tronc, mi-jambe in 2019.
 Recent years have also seen him join the live incarnation of Corridor, performing with the band on their pre-pandemic tours.
-News of TDA's debut comes just a few weeks after the news that VICTIME guitarist Simon Provencher was readying their own experimental solo-project, with the Mesures EP due for a digital release on March 26.
+News of TDA's debut comes just a few weeks after the news that VICTIME guitarist Simone Provencher was readying their own experimental solo-project, with the Mesures EP due for a digital release on March 26.

 Dark Time: "Radiation"